RobTrew/tree-tools/TaskPaper scripts/TaskPaperViews.md

 #### The menu of custom Taskpaper views is stored in a simple text file

-- Each custom View is stored as a lines of plain text in a menu file.
+- Each custom View is stored as a line of plain text in a menu file.
 - The default file name is:

         TPCustomViews.txt